ChugxScript/Wumpus-World-AI/README.md

 - Wumpus and gold are randomly placed.
 - Each room has a x probability of containing a pit, except [0, 0] depending on the world size.
 - The number of Wumpus and gold generate base on the world size.
+- DFS algorithm is use in generation of valid world

 ## ACTUATORS